MARTIMM/HikingCompanion/README.md

 * 2018-09-17, 0.9.0
   * Installing track information in app data directory
+  * Create proper application config
+  * Show hike list and select a hike
+  * Show track list and select track.
+Show track and zoom in on track
+  * When track is selected, bounds are calculated and now also stored in config

 * 2018-09-03, 0.8.1
   * Displayed track is now centered and zoomed